puntonim/painl.es/_posts/2014-07-22-integration-with-orcid.md

 *Public API* can only read piece of info with *EVERYONE* setting, thus we of course have the right to read those data.

-Can we also reuse these data, by meaning f.i. displaying them in Neurostars?
+Can we also reuse these data, by meaning f.i. displaying them in NeuroStars?

 [This page](http://orcid.org/privacy-policy#Privacy_settings) states: *"The public will have free access to the [Public] data for viewing and use...
 Our Terms and Conditions of Use (for individuals) and our Membership Agreement (for Members) state that individual data Records may not be used in any manner that is defamatory or misleading; cannot be modified so as to make them false, incomplete, or misleading; are subject to your rights of publicity; and if any person or entity uses the data for marketing purposes, they must give you the right to opt-out of such communications.
 Although we post this notice, ORCID does not undertake the responsibility to police third party uses of data.
 If you object to a third-party use of your data, you should contact and make a complaint directly to the third party"*.

 So it seems that we can definitely reuse those data and they suggest us to respect some very reasonable [community norms](http://orcid.org/content/orcid-public-data-file-use-policy).